Modern U.S. Mail — By Tony Wawrukiewicz

 Because the letter was undeliverable, and the postage due stamp was added before collection of the due amount was possible, remarkably, this postage due stamp never represented the collection of the due amount.

-Now let’s turn our attention to the second cover, illustrated on page TK.
+Now let’s turn our attention to the cover in the second illustration.

 As of July 1, 1956 (Postal Bulletin 19952), if a shortpaid letter with postage due stamps on it was undeliverable, forwarded, sent to the Dead Letter Office, or for some other reason did not indicate collection of postage due, the stamps were henceforth to be “VOIDED” and credit for them was to be obtained.